Premier Anomaly: A Framework for Beating SPY Year After Year

 Financial markets, shaped by human behavior, are prone to recurring follies.
 For centuries, crashes have stemmed from speculative bubbles, fueled by overconfidence and flawed assumptions.

 A cautionary parallel is the South Sea Bubble of 1720, where rampant speculation led to a catastrophic market collapse.
 Sir Isaac Newton—brilliant mathematician and inventor of derivative calculus—fell prey to the frenzy, losing £20,000 after reinvesting at the bubble’s peak.
-Adjusted for inflation, his loss would amount to roughly £40 million today.
+Adjusted for inflation, his loss would amount to millions today.

 His reflection, "I can calculate the motions of the heavenly bodies, but not the madness of men," underscores the enduring challenge of predicting market behavior.
 Just as Newton misjudged the power of speculation, modern trading—no matter how sophisticated—often fails to anticipate herd mentality, abrupt shifts, and the deep irrationality that still governs financial markets.